Soverance/Certifactory/README.md

 >	* `certificateName`			The certificate name for the root certificate authority, i.e. "encryption.soverance.com".
 >	* `certificatePassword`		The password used to secure the resulting PFX certificate bundle.
 >	* `exportDirectory`			The absolute file path to a directory where you intend the resulting PFX file to be exported.

+On Windows, these certificates should be installed in the "Trusted Root Certification Authority" certificate store.

 ## Generate Server Certificate